russellcameronthomas/library/posts/security/_posts/2016-11-24-what_value?.md

 ## Value to Author

-There are four categories of value that I hope to get from this site and it's content.
+There are five categories of value that I hope to get from this site and it's content.

 ### 1. Authoring Workbench